qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

 main_angle
 ..........

-Returns the main angle of a geometry (clockwise, in degrees from North), which represents the angle of the oriented minimal bounding rectangle which completely covers the geometry.
+Returns the angle of the long axis (clockwise, in degrees from North) of the oriented minimal bounding rectangle, which completely covers the geometry.

 .. list-table::
    :widths: 15 85